awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-wlm-routing-queries-to-queues.md

    select avg(l.priceperticket*s.qtysold) from listing l, sales s where l.listid <40000;
    ```

-1. From the other psql window, run the following query\.
+1. From the other RSQL window, run the following query\.

    ```
    select * from wlm_query_state_vw;